Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?

 FAQs still exist.
 And if a segment of your audience is in an older generation, they look for these helpful text documents on your website.

-Well-worded FAQs are lead magnets for top-of-funnel (TOFU) visitors.
+Well-worded FAQs can be great lead magnets for top-of-funnel (TOFU) visitors.

-The concise, skimmable information has the ability to spark interest and help with basic questions about your company and products.
+The concise, skimmable information can spark interest and help with basic questions about your company and products.

 To get the most out of this sought-after website page, make the FAQ progressively more detailed so it can also be used as a resource for visitors further into your funnel.

 The ice cream gurus at Baskin Robbins have outdone themselves with their sweet FAQ.
-It’s organized by category (nutrition, franchising, online ordering, etc.) with a simple drop-down menu interface and speaks to more than one audience, including ice-cream consumers and potential shop owners.
+It’s organized by category (nutrition, franchising, online ordering, etc.) with a simple drop-down menu interface.
+It also speaks to multiple audiences, including ice cream consumers and potential shop owners.

 And, the cherry on top?
-They serve up a CTA at the bottom of the page to contact them if you still have a question.
+They serve up a CTA at the bottom of the page to contact them if you still have questions.

 Presenting a mix of content in magazine format can help move your customers down the funnel.
-They may start with a TOFU article, then find themselves looking for contact information, pushing them to the MOFU.
+They may start with a TOFU article and find themselves looking for contact information, pushing them to the MOFU content.

-To create a stunning digital magazine, you need a team of creatives — strategists, writers, photographers, videographers, and graphic designers.
+To create a stunning digital magazine, you need to hire a team of creatives — strategists, writers, photographers, videographers, and graphic designers.

 24 Hour Fitness offers its health-minded friends an online magazine called 24Life.